 Claire Redcliffe is one of those supremely talented actors who hasn’t had the recognition that her talent so richly deserves.
 Having said that her CV is enormously impressive.
 She was quite rightly nominated as Best Actress in the Manchester Evening news for her performance in ‘Kindertransport’.

-Claire plays Vivian Tompkins in the Finborough’s ‘The Passing of the Third Floor Back’ by Jerome K Jerome from 28th Nov to 22nd Dec
+Claire playing Vivian Tompkins in the Finborough’s ‘The Passing of the Third Floor Back’ by Jerome K Jerome Nov/Dec 2017

 (Photography: Nick Rutter)

 1.When did you first Act?
 And what was it?

 I would say I first acted in primary school in Reception.
 I fell off my chair and everyone laughed.
 So I did it again, and again ....and again....and again.

 My wonderful actress friend Helen Ryan.
 I call her Dame Helen.

 3.What professional training have you had?
 Do you think it was relevant?

 I did the 3 year acting course at LAMDA which was a great platform to enter into the professional world, but you never stop learning.

 Hermia in A Midsummer Night’s Dream at Regents Park Open Air Theatre.